kalbfled/kalbfled.github.io/casting.md

 Age ranges, when specified, are for the character; not the actor.
 You should be able believably to play a person in the given age range.

-If you seem like a good candidate, you will receive a response from a ProtonMail or Gmail e-mail address or as a comment on your YouTube video.
+If you seem like a good candidate, you will receive a response via e-mail or as a comment on your YouTube video.
 If we like your audition but don't select you for a role, we will let you know and contact you directly when we have another part for which you might be a match.

 ## Now casting for the comedy short "Doomer & Scabs: All and Nothing"